 Felted Fabric Art

-Turn artwork-like paintings or still life into felted creations using colorful wool roving.
+Make art-like felted creations using colorful wool roving.

 Materials and Tools:

 wool roving (fine merino wool)